Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 Cardiovascular Health

-Purple sweet potatoes have a high content of anthocyanins and carotenoids, which is primarily responsible for their potent antioxidant potential.
+Purple sweet potatoes have a high content of phytochemicals called anthocyanins and carotenoids, which is primarily responsible for their potent antioxidant potential.
 Eating sweet potatoes high in anthocyanins has been linked to increased cognitive performance and reduced risk of cardiovascular disease, diabetes, and cancer (4).

 However, there is a study linking sweet potato consumption with high blood pressure (6).